 "I can remember being at Sandringham, for the first time, at Christmas.
-And I was worried what to give the Queen as her Christmas present," Kate revealed in a documentary for The Queen's 90th birthday two years ago.
+And I was worried what to give the Queen as her Christmas present," Kate revealed in a documentary for The Queen's 90th birthday three years ago.

 "I was thinking, 'Gosh, what should I give her?'
 I thought back to what would I give my own grandparents.
 And I thought, 'I'll make her something.'
 Which could have gone horribly wrong.
 But I decided to make my granny's recipe of chutney.
 I was slightly worried about it, but I noticed the next day that it was on the table.
 I think such a simple gesture went such a long way for me."